8 Reasons to Make a Shopping List

 8. It makes you feel good.

-Making a shopping list can give you a sense of accomplishment from being able to control your urges of buying items you don’t need and being able to stick to your plan.
+Making a shopping list can give you a sense of accomplishment from being able to control your urges to buying items you don’t need and being able to stick to your plan.
 This triggers the release of dopamine, which makes you feel good.
 It also motivates you to complete your shopping task with gusto.

 Apps that Help with Your Shopping: